chomphuthip/chromespy/README.md

 # chromespy
-A malicious DLL that intercepts POST requests.
+A malicious DLL that intercepts POST requests in Chromium browsers.

 Hastily written in early 2022, chromespy is a malicious DLL that, on attachment to a Chromium process, will replace the instructions responsible for sending a POST request with a ```JMP``` instruction to chromespy code.
 The pointer in the ```R13``` register is placed into a global variable and a ```getPointersAndLog()``` is called.
 This function uses the supplied pointer to determine the location of the POST body request and prints it to a console.